iltommi/qdb-documentation/source/concepts/data_storage.rst

     To reduce the chance of unavailable data due to data migration, add nodes when cluster traffic is at its lowest point.

-.. _data-replication:
+.. _data.replication:

 Data replication
 -----------------

 Data replication is the process of duplicating entries across multiple nodes for the purpose of fault tolerance.
 Data replication greatly reduces the odds of functional failures at the cost of increased disk and memory usage, as well as reduced performance when adding or updating entries.
-Not to be confused with :ref:`data-migration`.
+Not to be confused with :ref:`data.migration`.

 .. note::
     Replication is optional and disabled by default, but is highly recommended for production environments (see :doc:`../reference/qdbd`).